 However, the most budget-minded trader might do well to invest in Scottrade — their flat $7 commission fee really adds up if you’re a more active trader, despite the opening $2,500 deposit.
 Their platform and research tools are also more than adequate to work with a budget trader, even though they’re not as robust as TD Ameritrade’s.

-If you want the best of the best in terms of features, however, TD Ameritrade might be the way to go.
+If you want access to a wide range of features, however, TD Ameritrade might be the way to go.
 If you’re willing to pay the extra couple bucks per commission, the benefits of Thinkorswim’s advanced features might just be worth the price.

 The sheer number of features TD Ameritrade’s platforms have between desktop and mobile options is ideal for the kind of trader who wants to trade on the go, so that might be the preferred option for more tech-minded traders.

 Either way you go, you’ll have a lot of high-quality support from either TD Ameritrade or Scottrade as reputable, affordable online brokers.
 Whether you want better investment options, or better trading technology, or cheaper rates, each company beats the other out by a small margin, so finding the best company between the two is just a matter of degrees.